eye-tracking-for-physiological-sensing/.github/profile/README.md

 * "EyeGraph: Modularity-aware Spatio Temporal Graph Clustering for Continuous Event-based Eye Tracking" at NeurIPS 2024.
 [Paper](https://openreview.net/pdf?id=YxuuzyplFZ), [Code](https://github.com/eye-tracking-for-physiological-sensing/eyegraph)
 * "EyeTrAES: Fine-grained, Low-Latency Eye Tracking via Adaptive Event Slicing" at ACM IMWUT 2024.
 [Paper](https://arxiv.org/abs/2409.18813), [Code](https://github.com/arghasen10/EyeTrAES)

-We publicly release our methods to support further research.
+We publicly release our methods and/or datasets to support further research.
 Feel free to reach us (at pmnsbandara@smu.edu.sg or thivyak@smu.edu.sg) if you are interested in our works and/or willing to collaborate with us.

 <!--